The Best Singapore Itinerary for First-Time Visitors

 Spend the Evening at Marina Bay Sands

 End the day with a bit of luxury.
 Not many will be able to afford to stay at the hotel, but that doesn’t mean you can’t visit.
 Stop by the huge food court and grab some dinner and look around the designer shops.
+(If you are interested in staying at Marina Bay Sands Hotel, Frankie reviews it in this list of best hotels in Singapore.)

 Then, head up to the observation deck.
 There is a charge for the observation deck, but if you aren’t picky with getting the view from the highest point, bypass the charge by going straight to the bar.
 A drink at Marina Bay Sands is a great way to end your first day in Singapore.